(Read more about me. Click here)

 It is like wanting to be (proper) famous.

 You are not just ‘famous’ for being famous.

-Real Fame and success come from real talent.
+Real Fame and success come from real talent and work

 For example, Liam Gallagher from the band Oasis.